 On the one hand, it’s about language, style, conciseness, and the way you make your message reflect your business values and culture.

-On the other hand, it comprises different technical aspects, including the effective use of diverse email management services, customer service tools, help desk ticketing software, etc. Besides, it includes the maintenance of email servers, numerous email classifications, etc.
+On the other hand, it comprises different technical aspects, including the effective use of diverse email management services, customer service tools, help desk ticketing software, email ticketing system, etc. Besides, it includes the maintenance of email servers, numerous email classifications, etc.

 The Essential Email Management Tips